 Inefficient organisations which wouldn’t survive without this protectionist mechanism are encouraged to go on in their inefficiencies.
 The government of gated city believe that enriching uncompetitive manufacturing businesses is worth the high price on increased cost of living, because some of that money is paid to individuals who work for these companies and earn wage.
 It doesn’t stop the poor people living outside the city trying to scale the dangerously high walls to get inside to improve their lives, and they come in their thousands.
 Many of them die making the journey, others fall from the walls and perish before they even land foot in the city.
 One wonders whether it might be a better idea to just allow them the opportunity to trade with those in the gated city on a global level, thereby enriching themselves where they currently stand rather than leaving them like a beggar on the street.
 It’s the same argument; Socialist vs Conservative on a bigger scale.

-Subsidies are the opposite of a free market, and yet the EU loves to hand out money to organisations who are not competitive, rather than allow them to adapt and improve they carry on, like a blundering public sector organisation, never being forced to adapt or die.
+Subsidies are the opposite of a free market, and yet the EU loves to hand out money to organisations who are not competitive.
+Instead of allowing them to adapt and improve, they carry on like a blundering public sector organisation, never being forced to adapt or die.
+The nationalised British car industry is a perfect example.

 Regulation = Interference = Inefficiency